NataliyaZhuravleva/my-first-webpage/README.md

 ## Description

-_This is a webpage about me and my favorite things._
+_This is a webpage about me, my favorite things, and my favourite places to visit._

 ## Setup/Installation Requirements

-* _Use my-first-things.html to start_
+* _Double click to my-first-webpage.html to start_
-* _Go to the links inside my-first-things.html_
+* _Go through the info and the links on that webpage_

-_{Try to know me better.
+_Try to know me better.
 You just need a browser._

-//## Known Bugs

-//_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_

 ## Support and contact details

-_If you have any questions, please, contact me natalindria@gmail.com_
+_If you have any questions, please, send me email: natalindria@gmail.com_

 ## Technologies Used

 _HTML_
+_CSS_

 ### License